jonnonz1/nz-statute-book/acts/public/2003/credit-contracts-and-consumer-finance-act-2003.md

 (1A) However, subsection (1)﻿(d) and (e) is subject to the conditions that— (a) the statement must be readily accessible at that time the electronic communication is sent, and at all reasonable times over the life of the contract, in accordance with the communication; and
   (b) that statement can, at that time the electronic communication is sent, and at all reasonable times over the life of the contract, be stored in a permanent and legible form (for example, saved to an electronic file and printed).
-(2) If the place of residence referred to in subsection (1)﻿(b) is the same for 2 or more persons, or if 2 or more persons have specified the same information system for the purposes of subsection (1)﻿(c) to (e), the disclosure statement given or sent to any of those persons is to be treated as having been given or sent to all of those persons.
+(2) If the place of residence referred to in subsection (1)﻿(b) is the same for 2 or more persons, or if 2 or more persons have specified the same address for the purpose of subsection (1)﻿(b) or the same information system for the purposes of subsection (1)﻿(c) to (e), the disclosure statement given or sent to any of those persons is to be treated as having been given or sent to all of those persons.
 (3) For the purposes of sections 27 and 99 to 102, when disclosure is made by sending the disclosure statement to a person by post, the disclosure is to be treated as having been made on the fourth working day after the day on which the statement is posted.
 (4) For the purposes of sections 27 and 99 to 102, when disclosure is made— (a) by sending the disclosure statement to the information system specified by the person for that purpose under subsection (1)﻿(c), the disclosure is to be treated as having been made on the second working day after the day on which the statement is sent: